v1ck3/GodDDoS/README.md

 #GodDDoS

-GOD DDOS IS A SCRIPT WRITTEN IN GO LANGUAGE
+GOD DDOS IS A DDOS SCRIPT WRITTEN IN GO LANGUAGE

 INFO